Jaseng Hospital of Oriental Medicine

 Jaseng Hospital of Korean Medicine is a network of hospitals for non-invasive treatment of spine and joint disorders in South Korea.
 It was designated as a 'Spine Specialized Oriental Medical Hospital' by the Korea Ministry of Health and also designated as a 'Health Tour' hospital for foreigners by the Korean Health Industry Development Institute (KHIDI).

 Jaseng opened in 1988, specializing in Integrative Medicine.
 With non-invasive treatment methods unique to Jaseng such as Motion Style Acupuncture Treatment (MSAT) and Western therapies, the hospital treats over 250,000 patients a year, equaling a total of 1.6 million treatment sessions.
 Jaseng is home to 30 specialized clinics with 379 physicians.
 Over 1,300 inpatient beds are available.

 The hospital employs diagnostic equipment, including MRI and CT scanners, in addition to Korean medicine therapies.
 Physical manual therapy is implemented concurrently to promote healing and to prevent recurrence.

-Jaseng has conducted collaborative research with the University of California-Irvine School of Medicine and other US institutions.
-The honorary chairman of the Jaseng Medical Foundation, Dr. Shin, was invited to lecture at the Osteopathic Medical Education Conference (OMED) 2018, the largest osteopathic medical event attended by more than 20,000 US DOs.
+Jaseng has conducted collaborative research with the University of California, Irvine School of Medicine and other US institutions.
+The honorary chairman of the Jaseng Medical Foundation, Shin, was invited to lecture at the Osteopathic Medical Education Conference (OMED) 2018, the largest osteopathic medical event attended by more than 20,000 US DOs.
 Michigan State University has incorporated Jaseng's treatment modalities as a CME curriculum since 2015.

 The hospital's International Clinic treats more than 2,600 foreign patients annually (including more than 20 ambassadors).
 The clinic has staff members who speak English, German, Japanese, Mongolian, Arabic, Russian, and Chinese, and language interpretation services are provided.
 International services include airport transport, assistance with medical documents, online consultations, second opinions, travel and accommodations, insurance claims and local travel.

 In 1999, through the hospital accreditation, the educational opportunities expanded to include medical specialty training programs.
 Continuing medical education at Jaseng serves the purpose of providing accurate diagnosis and standardized treatment for musculoskeletal and degenerative diseases so that each patient can receive safe, least invasive and optimal treatment results.